ClusterM/nes2wii/README.md

 ![Schematics](nes2wii.png)

 Just ATMEGA16 (or any other ATMEGA, just recompile source code).
 And yes, you need 20MHz crystal for N64 support.
+8MHz is fine if you don't need N64.

 ## Fuses
 * Low fuse: 0xCF